Tarini-Magotra/SnakePy/README.md

 ## Features

 - Classic snake game mechanics
+- Uses object oriented programming system
 - Food randomly appears on the screen
 - Snake grows longer as it eats food
 - Game over when the snake collides with itself or the wall
 - Score display
+- Highest Score is Saved and doesn't change when the file is reloaded

 ## Requirements